maglietti/QB-OrderTrackingGuide/createProducts.md

 > **Congratulations!** You just created your first Quick Base table!

 Now you know the steps to create and configure any table that you want in Quick Base.
-You can return to the **Fields** settings page at anytime to make changes.
+You can return to the **Fields** settings page anytime to make changes.

 ![](assets/images/image-7.png)